 According to the National Cancer Institute doctors can seldom explain why one person develops a brain tumor and another does not, so the exact cause of brain tumors is really unknown.

 Primary brain cancer cells begin its growth in the substance of the brain, spinal cord or nerves.
 The metastatic brain tumors spreading from other parts are most often from lung cancer, breast cancer or colon cancer.

 Statistics about Brain Tumors

-Metastatic brain tumors typically occur in 20% to 40% of people with cancer.
+Metastatic brain tumors typically occur in 32 percent of people with cancer.

 Among children under 20 years of age, brain tumors are the most common form of a solid tumor and the second leading cause of cancer related deaths following leukemia.